NOAA-CO-OPS/coastal-water-temperature/README.md

   - `automated_flag`
   - `data_fill_flag`

   In the `manual_flag` and `automated_flag` columns, suspect data are marked with a `"1"`, while data that passed quality control remain unflagged.
-The `data_fill_flag` column indicates the source of any replacement data (e.g., `DCP2 E1`, `DCP3 E1`, `DCP1 E2`) used on that date.
+The `data_fill_flag` column indicates the source of any replacement data, such as from alternate co-located temperature sensors on different Data Collection Platforms (DCPs), designated as `DCP2 E1`, `DCP3 E1`, `DCP1 E2` used on that date.
+E1 refers to water temperature measures using a YSI thermistor designated to be the primary sensor.
+E2 refers to water temperature data collected from the conductivity instrument.
 If no replacement was applied, this field is left blank.
+All replacement data were collected and processed through the automated QA/QC process.

 A separate csv file, `station_metadata_list`, contains metadata for each station, including: